Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: MFM for Inhomogeneous Flows

 Lastly we note that when performing IMFM, the initial condition and boundary conditions must be adjusted to be consistent with the input $\overline{c}$.
 For example, while the left-right boundary conditions in the example discussed in Section~\ref{sec:LA} remain of Dirichlet type, the specified values of $c$ at the boundary must be consistent with those of $\overline{c}$ evaluated at the boundary.

 The introduced IMFM methodology can be used as another brute force method to reveal columns of matrices associated with closure operators, or even in Fourier space for homogeneous problems.
-However, this method can also be used to reveal the low-order moments of the eddy-diffusivity with few DNS simulations as discussed below.
-We present this method specifically because it can offer a cost-effective MFM.
+The immediate advantage of IMFM is that one can utilize it to directly probe a desired closure term without first encountering the full macroscopic operator.
+Our intention here however, is to utilize IMFM to develop a cost-effective way of determining the closure operator.

-With the IMFM methodology described above one may use a small number of simulations to determine the low-order moments of the eddy-diffusivity kernel, $\mathcal{D}({\bf x},{\bf y})$.
-For example, for the macroscopically 1D problem discussed in Section~\ref{sec:LA}, by selecting $\overline{c}=x_1$ and performing one IMFM DNS, and post-processing the $\overline{u_1^\prime c^\prime}$ data, one finds the zeroth moment of the kernel as (see Equation~\ref{eq:1dkernel}),
+With the IMFM methodology described above one may use a small number of simulations to determine the low-order spatial moments of the eddy-diffusivity kernel, $\mathcal{D}({\bf x},{\bf y})$.
+For example, for the macroscopically 1D problem discussed in Section~\ref{sec:LA}, by selecting $\overline{c}=x_1$ and performing one IMFM DNS, and post-processing the $\overline{u_1^\prime c^\prime}$ data, one finds the zeroth moment of the kernel as (substitute $\partial \overline{c}/\partial x_1 =1$ into Equation~\ref{eq:1dkernel}),

-As we shall see, $D^0$ is the coefficient of the leading-order macroscopic closure operator, which is the usual diffusion operator.
-In the limit that the ``mean free path" or eddy size is much smaller than the macroscopic scale this will be the dominant operator.
-For multi-dimensional problems, $D^0$ is replaced by a tensor due to its anisotropy, i.e. the Boussinesq law is not followed.

-To quantify the non-local effects, higher order moments must be computed.
-The first moment of the eddy-diffusivity kernel can be computed by selecting $\overline{c}=x_1^2/2$ and performing IMFM.
-By combining with the results of the zeroth moment, one can write
+In other words, with only one MFM calculation we obtain the area under the the eddy diffusivity kernel curve versus $y_1$ for all $x_1$ locations (see the plot in Figure~\ref{fig:fig6}.a as an example).
+By specifying successively higher order polynomial expressions for $\overline{c}$ versus $x_1$ it is possible to determine the higher spatial moments of the kernel.
+The first moment of the eddy-diffusivity kernel, defined below, can be computed by selecting $\overline{c}=x_1^2/2$, performing IMFM, and post processing the resulting $\overline{u_1^\prime c^\prime}$.
+Combining with the results of the zeroth moment, and analytical manipulation of Equation(~\ref{eq:1dkernel}) one can write

 where the last term on the right hand side can be substituted using $D^0$.
 Likewise, the second moment of $\mathcal{D}$ can be computed as